CoreKeeperMods/corekeepermods.github.io/v3/Localization.md

 ﻿# Localization Module
-Localization Module is a CoreLib submodule that allows to register new I2 localization strings.
+> Localization Module is a CoreLib submodule that allows to register new I2 localization strings.

-Please note that you can also add custom localization terms using a `.csv` file.
-Place it in `Localization` folder in root of your mod project.

-The file is tab separated.
-This is the header for the file:<br>
-`Key	Type	Desc	English	German	Japanese	Korean	Spanish	Chinese	(Simplified)	Thai`

-## Usage example:
+## Usage Example
 Make sure to call `CoreLibMod.LoadModules(typeof(LocalizationModule));` to in your mod `EarlyInit()` function, before using the module.
 This will load the submodule.

 Now in your plugin `EarlyInit()` method write: